FIC 486-VIP-IO2 Motherboard - Part 2

 External Battery Mod

 The 486-VIP-IO2 has a 5V coin cell battery to help retain the CMOS RAM contents while the machine is powered off.
 This is depleted on all three of my boards, so will have to go.
-Rather annoyingly it is not in a battery holder - it is soldered onto the board via 2 pins underneath.
+Rather annoyingly it is not in a battery holder - it is soldered onto the board via two pins underneath.

 Near to the battery in between PCI3 and PCI4 is a 4-pin header marked J11 which is used for connection to an external battery.
 I will use this after removing the coin cell.
 Here is the location of the header and its pinouts: